jundalisay/superb/content/en/research/constitutions/br/title-06/chapter-01d.md

 receive as provided by item II to the respective municipalities, observing the criteria established in article 158, sole paragraph, I and II.

 Paragraph 4.
-Twenty-five per cent of the amount of monies referred to in item III and allocated to each State shall be assigned to its Municipalities, in accordance with the law referred to in said item.
+25% of the amount of monies referred to in item III and allocated to each State shall be assigned to its Municipalities, in accordance with the law referred to in said item.
 Article 160.
 It is forbidden to withhold or to make any restriction to the remittance